 Annually, an Internal Testing of Rating Division Compliance is performed by the Group Compliance team in New Jersey, USA.
-This testing encompasses rating activities from all A.M.
-Best offices.
+This testing encompasses rating activities from all AM Best offices.
 The corporate annual testing is supplemented by interim examinations covering specific time periods or activities.
 In addition, the local Compliance function performs further tests to provide additional assurance regarding compliance with local regulations.
 When completed, the test results are shared with senior management in a report with recommendations and in the Board reports.
 Management's response and action plans to the test results and recommendations are recorded in the final report.

-For the year 2016, the Internal Testing of Rating Division Compliance reviewed various aspects of the rating process (i.e. handling of confidential information, monitoring of credit ratings, dissemination, file maintenance, document storage, retention) to ensure consistent rating treatment and compliance with A.M.
-Best policies and procedures.
+For the year 2018, the Internal Testing of Rating Division Compliance reviewed various aspects of the rating process (i.e. handling of confidential information, monitoring of credit ratings, dissemination, file maintenance, document storage, retention) to ensure consistent rating treatment and compliance with AM Best policies and procedures.
+There are no material issues from the review.